Matthias Pennypacker Farm

-Matthias Pennypacker Farm, also known as Tinker Dam Farm, is a historic farmhouse located in Schuylkill Township, Chester County, Pennsylvania.
-It consists of two sections in the shape of an "L" and in the Georgian style.
+The Matthias Pennypacker Farm, also known as the Tinker Dam Farm, is an historic, American farmhouse that is located in Schuylkill Township, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1977.

+History and architectural features

+This historic structure consists of two sections in the shape of an "L" and s designed in the Georgian style.
 It is constructed of rubble masonry and has a slate gable roof.
 The older section pre-dates the American Revolution and is two stories and two bays wide.
-The main portion is dated to 1830, and is three stories high and five bays wide.
-Also on the property are a small stone smokehouse, spring house, root cellar, and large stone barn measuring 40 feet by 60 feet and dated to 1830.
+The main portion dates to 1830, and is three stories high and five bays wide.
+Also located on the property are a small stone smokehouse, spring house, root cellar, and large stone barn measuring forty feet by sixty feet, which dates to 1830.

 It was listed on the National Register of Historic Places in 1977.